-Symptoms consist of pain at the margin of the rib cage that is exacerbated with movement, particularly with twisting or bending of the torso.
+Symptoms consist of pain at the margin of the rib cage that is exacerbated with movement, particularly with the twisting or bending of the torso.
 There may be episodes of inflammation and swelling at the affected areas.
 The pain may severely limit everyday activities as well as physical exertion such as sports.

-To diagnose your surgeon will usually do a a hooking maneuver on physical examination.
+To diagnose, your surgeon will usually do a hooking maneuver on physical examination.
 In this maneuver, the surgeon’s fingers are hooked under the margin of the affected ribs.
 The slipping movement of the affected ribs is reproduced.
 If the patient reports pain, then the hooking maneuver is positive and provides sufficient evidence to give a diagnosis of SRS.

-Conservative treatments, such as rest, non-steroidal anti-inflammatory drugs (NSAIDs), and physical therapy, have provided relief for many patients, but surgical resection of the affected rib cartilages is the only treatment to provide definitive long term pain relief and return to full activity.
+Conservative treatments, such as rest, non-steroidal anti-inflammatory drugs (NSAIDs), and physical therapy, have provided relief for many patients; but surgical resection of the affected rib cartilages is the only treatment to provide definitive long-term pain relief and return to full activity.

 Surgical treatment involves resection or removal of the affected rib cartilages and decompression of the intercostal nerves.
-Dr. Liu has a decade of experience operating on the chest and in the chest.
+Connecticut plastic surgeon Dr. Liu has a decade of experience operating on the chest and in the chest.
 He is an expert in rib resection.
 Dr. Liu performs rib resection through an incision directly over the affected ribs.
 He may also combine the rib resection with an abdominoplasty approach, which offers full surgical access to the rib cage margin and can treat multiple sites of slipping ribs through one incision, which is concealed below the waistline.
 Dr. Liu also has fellowship training in peripheral nerve surgery, enabling him to expertly identify and decompress the intercostal nerves.

-Rib resection may be performed as an outpatient (same-day) surgery or as with an overnight hospital admission.
+Rib resection in Palo Alto may be performed as an outpatient (same-day) surgery or with an overnight hospital admission.
 For the best healing, patients should refrain from heavy lifting and other strenuous physical activity for 4 weeks after surgery.
 Many patients report that the pain from slipping rib syndrome resolves almost immediately after surgery, as the problematic ribs are no longer rubbing against each other or irritating the intercostal nerves.

-If you are considering plastic surgery in Daren, CT, or anywhere around Fairfield County, contact us to schedule a one-on-one consultation with one of our expert plastic surgeons.
+If you are considering plastic surgery in Fairfield County or anywhere in Connecticut, contact us to schedule a one-on-one consultation with one of our expert plastic surgeons.

-722 Post Rd, Suite 202, Darien, CT 06820
+722 Post Road, Suite 202, Darien, CT 06820